prin-tempo/prin-tempo.github.io/index.markdown

 treatment; to explore the feasibility of integrating patient-based joint ultrasound assessment; and to pave the way for a personalized management in contrast with a "one-size-fits all" model.
 The ultimate goal is to improve patients' quality of life, while also reducing disease burden.
-Moreover, we will explore beyond state of the art approaches to further improve the efficacy of at home sensors and devices in tackling spontaneous or traumatic bleeding.
+Moreover, we will explore beyond state of the art approaches to further improve the efficacy of at home sensors and devices in tackling spontaneous or traumatic bleedings.